 Murray Hill Hotel, 112 Park Avenue at East 40th Street, NY, NY

-Dinner Photo InformationAs far as we know, no photo was taken of the January 9, 1942 BSI Dinner.
+Dinner Photo InformationAs far as we know, no group photo was taken of the January 9, 1942 BSI Dinner.

 The photo of the Murray Hill Hotel on this page is part of the collection of the City University of New York.
 Graduate School and University Center.